wwnorden/team/README.md

 Create team members and add groups to them.
 Create a new page type team page and publish it.
-Groups with their members and vehicles will then be mapped to this new page.
+Platoons with Groups and their members and vehicles can then be mapped to this new page.